gargolito/jwtdemo/README.md

 ## Note on securely storing secret keys

 Personally, I like neither hard-coded keys nor environment variables for key storage.
-I prefer to use a key store form which I can programmatically retrieve secrets.
+I prefer to use a key store frmm which I can programmatically retrieve secrets.
 This can be achieved easily in linux with the [**pass**](https://www.passwordstore.org) package.
 In MacOS, they can be stored in the keychain.
 Keys can be retrieved from either with the [**keyring**](https://pypi.org/project/keyring).
 Another option is to use the cloud with solutions like [**AWS Secrets-Manager**](https://aws.amazon.com/secrets-manager).